GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I would make a strong case that programming languages have not improved qualitatively in the last 40 years.
-There is no programming language in use today that is qualitatively better than Simula-67.
+> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
+It needs to be through engineering and design.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts